semajrd1/Engineering-Analyses/README.md

 # Engineering Analyses

 This repository contains Python scripts for performing various **engineering calculations and optimization tasks**.
-The scripts focus on computational methods used in structural and mechanical engineering, as well as optimization techniques.
+The scripts focus on computational methods used in structural and mechanical engineering, as well as optimisation techniques.

 ## Contents